scaffold-eth/Scaffold-ETH-DeFi-Challenges/README.md

 > Make sure you are using latest version of foundry, so that it auto-sources `.env`, otherwise run (while in the root directory): `source .env`

-Now test your strategy and run `forge test --match-contract <ContractName>`
+Now test your strategy and run `forge test --match-contract <ContractName>` --> so in this case the command would be: `forge test --match-contract AuraERC4626AdaptorTest`

 > At this point you should see that there are some errors actually.
 Using foundry, you can go through the terminal outputs to find out what went wrong with the code.

 > There should be two errors that prompt up, and one more as we go along, you'll see 😉

 ---
-TODO: this is where you left off Steve --> need to actually troubleshoot this challenge and see if it works.

 ### ⛳️ **Checkpoint 9: Troubleshooting Test Errors** 👨🏼‍🔬

-The errors that should have arose at this point are due to the basic integrations tests that Sommelier has written up.
-You can find them in the following directory path: TODO:
+If you had any errors or reversions come up, then you'll get into what every developer has to learn at some point.
+Debugging.
+Some quick tips:

+1. Run the specific failing tests with `console.logs` on key variables, increase verbosity for testing by adding `-vvvv` (you can reduce verbosity of course by lessening the number of `v`'s in the CLI command).
+2. Run specific tests instead of running all tests by using commands like: `forge test --match-contract AuraERC4626AdaptorTest --match-test testInterestAccrual -vvvv`
+3. Ask forge specific questions on the [Foundry telegram](https://t.me/foundry_support).

 > 😮‍💨🫠 Whew, at this point it should be passing the basic Sommelier tests.
 Further diligence in writing more robust tests is needed followed by detailed peer reviews and audits if you want to see your adaptor go to production in Sommelier's testing grounds.

-###
+### 🎉✅ CONGRATS

 **🎉🍾 Congratulations!!!
 You just finished writing your first simple Sommelier adaptor!!!**